Kristina01111000/Drws_site/README.md

 8/1
 - Look at the new constant contact changes, moved to standard
 - Make an email blast for the 4 element scorecard specifically
-- Add a link to the patreon on the weekly scorecard

 - double check that last invoice was paid

 Site went down again on 8/1 -> woopayments was fixed, it seems fine now